 This is seen often in babies or those who wear dentures, as well.
 But, thrush is a form of yeast infection caused by the higher sugar content in your saliva.

-Should you experience this condition, you need to let you doctor or dentist know right away so they can prescribe the proper treatment for you.
+Should you experience this condition, you need to let your doctor or local dentist know right away so they can prescribe the proper treatment for you.

 Have you ever noticed a cold sore or a cut in your mouth that doesn’t quite seem to want to go away?
 This can be another way diabetes may affect your mouth.
 Poor control of blood sugar can keep injuries from healing quickly and properly.
-If you have something in your mouth that you feel isn’t healing as it should, see your dentist.
+If you have something in your mouth that you feel isn’t healing as you should see your local dentist.